XChainWatcher: Monitoring and Identifying Attacks in Cross-Chain Bridges

+The input for the latter component is a set of transaction receipts.
+Each receipt contains the events emitted by all contracts with which the transaction interacted.
+In many cases, the transaction receipt is sufficient to extract all the facts.
+In other cases, however, it is not enough, namely, when dealing with native token transfers or when the user uses intermediary protocols to interact with a bridge.
+In the first case, the \emph{sender} transfers funds natively in a transaction (in the \emph{tx.value} field).
+In the latter, funds are transferred in internal transactions~\cite{internal_txs}.
+In both cases, the transferred value is not accessible by the transaction receipt.
+In this case, we obtain the transaction data by making a request to an RPC node using the RPC methods \emph{eth\_getTransaction} or the \emph{debug\_traceTransaction} with the parameter \emph{\{``tracer'':``callTracer''\}}~\cite{callTracer} that outputs the execution traces and transferred values.

-The \emph{Bridge Facts Extractor} extracts static facts from the bridge -- i.e., information that does not depend on transaction data: \RuleName{bridge\_controlled\_address}, \RuleName{token\_mapping}, \RuleName{wrapped\_native\_token}, and \RuleName{cctx\_finality}.
-On the other hand, the \emph{CCTX Facts Extractor} is designed to be bridge implementation-specific, where the remaining facts are extracted from the data decoded from bridge events.
-This component is replaceable, allowing the extension of \toolName~to support other bridges.
-In the facts extraction process, each transaction is assumed to potentially emit an unlimited number of events, e.g., when batch operations are involved.
+When decoding data and building the logical relations, each transaction is assumed to potentially emit an unlimited number of events, e.g., when batching operations are involved.
 The extraction of data from relevant events involves extracting the first element in the \textit{topics} list of the transaction receipt, which is equal to the hash of the event signature.
-For instance, \Keyword{topic[0]} for any event with signature \Keyword{Deposit(address,address,uint256)} is \Keyword{keccak256("Deposit(address,address,uint256)")}.
-When event data is insufficient to build the Datalog facts, additional data is extracted from decoding the \Keyword{data} field of the transaction or by iterating over the execution traces needed when dealing with internal transactions.
+For instance, \Keyword{topic[0]} for any event with signature \Keyword{Deposit(address,address,uint256)} is calculated with a hashing function \Keyword{keccak256("Deposit(address,address,uint256)")}.